IanShepard/VisitorCollectionTool/Documentation/Development.md

 ## XAMPP for local server testing

-Download and install [xampp](https://www.apachefriends.org/download.html) for your operating system.
+Step 1) Download and install [xampp](https://www.apachefriends.org/download.html) for your operating system.
 You can use the readme in the downloaded folder to complete the installation, but the QUICK INSTALLATION has been copied here for your convenience.
 If you would like more information on XAMPP please refer to the full readme text

-* QUICK INSTALLATION:
+> * QUICK INSTALLATION:
+>

-[NOTE: Unpack the package to your USB stick or a partition of your choice.
+> [NOTE: Unpack the package to your USB stick or a partition of your choice.
-There it must be on the highest level like E:\ or W:\.
-It will build E:\xampp or W:\xampp or something like this.
+> There it must be on the highest level like E:\ or W:\.
+It will
+> build E:\xampp or W:\xampp or something like this.
 Please do not use the "setup_xampp.bat" for an USB stick installation!]
+>

-Step 1: Unpack the package into a directory of your choice.
-Please start the "setup_xampp.bat" and beginning the installation.
-Note: XAMPP makes no entries in the windows registry and no settings for the system variables.
+> Step 1: Unpack the package into a directory of your choice.
+Please start the
+> "setup_xampp.bat" and beginning the installation.
+Note: XAMPP makes no entries in the windows registry and no settings for the system > variables.
+>

-Step 2: If installation ends successfully, start the Apache 2 with "apache_start".bat", MySQL with "mysql_start".bat".
+> Step 2: If installation ends successfully, start the Apache 2 with
+> "apache_start".bat", MySQL with "mysql_start".bat".
 Stop the MySQL Server with "mysql_stop.bat".
-For shutdown the Apache HTTPD, only close the Apache Command (CMD).
+For shutdown the Apache HTTPD, only > > close the Apache Command (CMD).
 Or use the fine XAMPP Control Panel with double-click on "xampp-control.exe"!
+>

-Step 3: Start your browser and type http://127.0.0.1 or http://localhost in the location bar.
-You should see our pre-made start page with certain examples and test screens.
+> Step 3: Start your browser and type http://127.0.0.1 or http://localhost in the location bar.
+You should see our pre-made
+> start page with certain examples and test screens.
+>

-Step 4: PHP (with mod_php, as *.php), Perl by default with *.cgi, SSI with *.shtml are all located in => C:\xampp\htdocs\.
+> Step 4: PHP (with mod_php, as *.php), Perl by default with *.cgi, SSI with *.shtml are all located in => C:\xampp\htdocs\.
-Examples:
+> Examples:
-- C:\xampp\htdocs\test.php => http://localhost/test.php
+> - C:\xampp\htdocs\test.php => http://localhost/test.php
-- C:\xampp\htdocs\myhome\test.php => http://localhost/myhome/test.php
+> - C:\xampp\htdocs\myhome\test.php => http://localhost/myhome/test.php
+>

-Step 5: XAMPP UNINSTALL?
+> Step 5: XAMPP UNINSTALL?
 Simply remove the "xampp" Directory.
-But before please shutdown the apache and mysql.
+> But before please shutdown the apache and mysql.

 ## Cloning the GitHub repository

-Step 1: Open PHPStorm.
+Step 1) Open PHPStorm.
 In the welcome window, click "Get from Version Control"

 ![](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/images/documentation/developer_documentation_4.png)

-Step 2: In the version control dropdown, select Git
+Step 2) In the version control dropdown, select Git

-Step 3: in the URL filed use the GitHub source code repository "https://github.com/mdnessel/VisitorCollectionToolSourceCode.git"
+Step 3) in the URL filed use the GitHub source code repository "https://github.com/mdnessel/VisitorCollectionToolSourceCode.git"

-In the Directory field, use "C:\xampp\htdocs\VisitorCollectionTool"
+In the Directory field, use "C:\xampp\temp"

 ![](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/images/documentation/developer_documentation_5.png)